Quick Links Menu.

 Source note: Much of the following information is from two articles in the Deseret News of Salt Lake City, Utah, dated 22 October 1995 and 24 May 2002 and later posted which cite documents obtained by the newspaper through the Freedom of Information Act and interviews with sailors involved.
 Shipscribe has no independent information on any of the research or operational activities described by the newspaper, although it is worth noting that they tend to fit with the chronologies of the ships as found in the usual official sources and some details are confirmed by other internet sources.
 The newspaper articles may be found HERE

-), were acquired at Suisun Bay, California, and rigged in the early 1950s so they could be steered by remote control and "driven through downwind radiation clouds resulting from atmospheric detonations of nuclear devices" near Eniwetok and Bikini atolls.
+).
+They were initiallty rigged so they could be steered by remote control and "driven through downwind radiation clouds resulting from atmospheric detonations of nuclear devices" near Eniwetok and Bikini atolls.
 The crews were to reboard the ships only hours after passing through such clouds to wash them down.
 The Naval Vessel Register shows both ships in service in May 1953 to June 1954, probably for this initial nuclear weapons service.
 This was probably also the task for which YAG 36-38 were acquired in 1952, although they do not appear to have been so employed.
 The 1954 tests included Operation Castle (6 tests at Bikini), in which yields were far higher than predicted, and in 1956 both ships participated in Operation Redwing (17 tests at Bikini and Eniwetok) in which yields were closely controlled and monitored.

 The Navy also became worried about how to protect and decontaminate its ships in the event of chemical or germ attacks.
 So Army scientists in Utah assembled an ocean-based test project similar to trials conducted on land at the Dugway Proving Ground for decades.
 The at-sea testing was overseen by the Deseret Test Center at Dugway.
 Its small support navy was called "Project Shad," an acronym for "Ship Habitation and Decontamination."
 The earliest at-sea testing mentioned in the documents obtained by the newspaper occurred in 1956, and tests appear to have continued through the late 1960s.
 For the experiments, the Deseret Test Center obtained the use of YAG 39-40, which were used despite their earlier radiation exposure, possibly because of their remote steering capability or because they were rigged with cages for test animals and lab equipment that would be needed again.
 The Naval Vessel Register shows both ships in service from Feb 1955 to Sep 1957, probably for this service.
 Tests also included five tugboats and occasionally submarines, jets, barges and assorted smaller vessels.
 The idea was to have various ships crisscross through germ and nerve agent clouds to collect information about exposure and decontamination.
 Crew members occupied protected spaces, and information was evaluated by on-board lab facilities.
 The Liberty ships had "safety citadels" where crew members would retreat during testing.
 Crews in protective suits would then handle initial decontamination detail and the collection of dead test animals.
 One of the ships' first tests occurred in San Francisco Bay in 1956 as part of "Operation Transit III," designed for "the assessment of the ship's protective defenses against a covert BW (biological warfare) attack."
 In September 1956, plans called for a 40-foot munition boat to create clouds of bacillus globigii germs that YAG 39 (Eastman